- Two types of code rot

 - Large or multiple inheritance hierarchies: The SOLID principles, especially open-closed principle and Liskov’s substitution principle tell us that one should not inherit from implementations (only from protocols\interfaces\abstract declarations).
 Inheritance makes the code design structure rigid.
 In attempt to adapt to change, developers may introduce large inheritance hierarchies or multiple inheritance if the language allows it.
 These usually point to design that’s broken and diverged due to a lack of proper architecture.

-The refactor fallacy
+The system-wide-refactor fallacy

 It’s a common misconception that solving the problem again, with all the knowledge gathered since the original implementation, would clear the rot for good.
 This is because of 2 reasons and a paradox that lies between them:

-- Refactor assumes that the current state is the final one and the current knowledge is sufficient to rebuild the system without rot.
+- System-wide-refactor assumes that the current state is the final one and the current knowledge is sufficient to rebuild the system without rot.
 It ignores the dynamic nature of this process that will likely build rot on the new code as soon as it is ready.

 One product chasing another while the two constantly move is quicksand for development hours, and the pressure required of teams to now work on 2 products may require to work faster.
-Faster means promoting rot, paradoxically promoting what the refactor should clear.
+Faster means promoting rot, paradoxically promoting what the system-wide-refactor should clear.
 Furthermore, while building the new product, the rot in the old system is not addressed, resulting in worsening bugs and issues eventually making the legacy system unmaintainable.
 Developers working on it may become very frustrated as they are wasting their time on horrible code that will not make it to the future.
 So a refactor just looks like shiny solution.
 Sure, it will have less rot like any new code, but it may increase the overall amount code rot in the organization.